asharbinkhalil/portfolio/content/projects/Classical Ciphers.md

 showInProjects: true
 ---

 Cryptography Course Practice.
-Implemented CAESER CIPHER, AFFINE CIPHER and PLAYFAIR CIPHER as a hobby of coding cryptography.
+Implemented CAESER , AFFINE and PLAYFAIR CIPHER etc as a hobby of coding cryptography.